 Speech Motor Control Laboratory

-“what is learned” during speech acquisition, and how this memory is represented.
+of “what is learned” during speech acquisition, and how this memory is represented.

 View the Speech Motor Control Lab webpage